actions-marketplace-validations/porrige51122_Kiuwan-Local-Analysis-Action/README.md

 | CREATE | --create | Create software at kiuwan service if not exists |
 | WAIT_FOR_RESULTS | --wait-for-results | Wait for kiuwan to return complete results once the local analysis has finished. |
 | MODEL_NAME | --model-name | The model name to use when analyzing |

+Project inspired, and modified from: lsacera/KiuwanBaselineAction but has been updated in the aim of making it more secure, faster, and more modifyable for the future